rarikola/bloodtypes/README.md

     return render_template('plot.html', plot_data=plot_data)
 ```

-<p>Then I made a screenshot of the generated map and put the image file in index.html so the first page could load faster.
+<p>Then I made a screenshot of the generated graph and put the image file in index.html so the first page could load faster.
 I have also merged maps filtered by the different blood types, which are also displayed in an index.html.</p>

 <p>I have also added the feedback.html file, which I made using Google Forms.
 I would have made it myself, but I don’t have PHP installed on my remote server at pythonanywhere.com.
 Besides, Google Forms are easy and nice.
 Fortunatly domain name bloodtypes.net was not taken and it was cheap.</p>